Natasha Johns-Messenger: Background

 Johns-Messenger is the great-granddaughter of Australian rugby legend Dally Messenger and sister of singer Julia Messenger.
-Johns-Messenger's mother, Catherine Marie Johns, is a poet and novelist in Australia and her works have been published in literary journals including Meanjin and Island Magazine.
-Her father, Dally Messenger III, is an author, noted for his books Ceremonies and Celebrations, Murphy's Law And The Pursuit Of Happiness: A History Of The Civil Celebrant Movement and for his general contribution to the Australian civil celebrant movement.
+Johns-Messenger's mother, Catherine Marie Johns, is a poet and novelist.
+Her father, Dally Messenger III, is an author, noted for his general contribution to the Australian civil celebrant movement.

 Career

 Johns-Messenger employs the principles of architecture, film and the visual arts to produce a new experiential sculptural framework.
 She creates representations or abstractions from the original architecture, using material devices such as, periscopic mirrors, live video projections and architectural mimicry to produce large-scale installations.
 Her interest in quantum physics, mathematics, seriality and geometry is also implemented within her practice.

 Johns-Messenger critically examines the role of the body in space.
 Her primary concern with altering ordinary "ways of seeing" began during early childhood, where she spent days sketching, conceptualising and photographing shapes from ordinary objects.